observIQ/bindplane-agent/docs/getting-started.md

 Check out our list of supported [receivers](), [processors](), [exporters](), and [extensions]() for more information about making a config.
 To see more monitoring examples, be sure to follow the [Observability Blog](https://observiq.com/blog/).

-observIQ’s distribution is a game-changer for companies looking to implement the OpenTelemetry standards.
-The single line installer, seamlessly integrated receivers, exporter, and processor pool make working with this collector simple.
+observIQ’s BindPlane Agent is a game-changer for companies looking to implement the OpenTelemetry standards.
+The single line installer, seamlessly integrated receivers, exporter, and processor pool make working with this agent simple.
 For questions, requests, and suggestions, reach out to our support team at support@observIQ.com.